PolusAI/image-tools/polus-hdbscan-clustering-plugin/README.md

 ### Input csv collection:
 The input file that need to be clustered.
 The file should be in csv format.
 This is a required parameter for the plugin.

+### Pattern
+The input for this parameter is a regular expression with capture group.
+This input splits the data into groups based on the matched pattern to cluster each group separately.
+This is not a required parameter.
+New column 'group' is created in the output csv file that has the matched string based on the given pattern.
+Note: This plugin does not support multiple capture groups.

 ### Minimum cluster size:
 This parameter defines the smallest grouping size that should be considered as cluster.
 This is a required parameter.
 The input should be an integer and the value should be greater than 1.

 ## Output:
 The output is a csv file containing the cluster data to which each instance in the data belongs to.
 Outliers are defined as cluster 0.